Jay-Jay Okocha: Bolton Wanderers

-Okocha joined Bolton Wanderers on a free transfer after leaving PSG in the summer of 2002 after the FIFA World Cup.
+On 18 June Okocha joined Bolton Wanderers on a free transfer after leaving PSG in the summer of 2002 following the FIFA World Cup.
 His debut season, despite being hampered by injuries, made him a favourite with the Bolton fans, with the team printing shirts with the inscription "Jay-Jay – so good they named him twice".
-He steered the team away from relegation with seven goals, including the team Goal of the Season in the vital league win against West Ham United.
-This was voted Bolton's best Premier League goal in a fans vote in 2008.
+He steered the team away from relegation with seven goals, including one later voted the team's Goal of the Season in the vital league win against West Ham United.
+This was also chosen as Bolton's best ever Premier League goal by a fan vote in 2008.
 The next season saw Okocha receive more responsibility as he was given the captain's armband following Guðni Bergsson's retirement.
-As captain he led Bolton to their first cup final in nine years where they finished runners-up in the 2004 Football League Cup to Middlesbrough.
+As captain he led Bolton to the 2004 Football League Cup final, their first cup final in nine years, where they finished runners-up to Middlesbrough.

-In 2006, he was stripped of the captaincy – something he said he had seen coming, as there had been a change in attitude from some staff members.
-This had probably been due to his proposed move to the Middle East, which had been growing in speculation.
+In 2006, Okocha was stripped of the captaincy—something he said he had seen coming, as there had been a change in attitude from some staff members.
+This was likely due to his proposed move to the Middle East, which had been the subject of growing speculation.
 At the end of the season, he refused a one-year extension in order to move to Qatar.

-Following Bolton's relegation from the Premier League in 2012, Okocha stated that his time at the club was now rendered a waste of time, because the club had not invested and improved on the foundations that were laid during his time there.
+Following Bolton's relegation from the Premier League in 2012, Okocha stated that his spell at the club was now rendered a waste of time, because the club had not invested and improved on the foundations that were laid during his time there.

 In 2017, Okocha was voted the best player to have ever played for Bolton Wanderers at the Reebok/Macron Stadium.

 Hull City

 After just one season in Qatar, Football League Championship side Hull City signed Okocha on a free transfer in 2007, after the player had been linked to Real Salt Lake and Sydney FC.
 It was a move he made saying that "God had told him to do so".
-He however was not able to contribute greatly to Hull's promotion campaign due to fitness and constant injury problems, playing only 18 games and scoring no goals.
-Hull still succeeded in winning promotion to the Premier League, for the first time in their 104-year history.
+He was however unable to contribute greatly to Hull's promotion campaign due to fitness and constant injury problems, playing only 18 games and scoring no goals.
+Hull still succeeded in winning promotion to the Premier League for the first time in their 104-year history.
 At the end of the season, after changing his mind on a proposed retirement due to Hull's promotion, he was released by the club, which ultimately sent him into retirement.

+In 2012 he came out of retirement and signed with Bengal Premier League Soccer team Durgapur Vox Champions.
+However, the season was postponed and the league itself folded in 2013 before him making any appearance for the team.